Avatar

 About me

 Born in Essex (UK), grew-up and educated in Ireland (Cork & Wexford mostly) before returning to England again.
 Lived in Essex for 21 years, before moving south of the Thames to Kent.
 Still have a fondness for Irish culture and food.
 I love to learn and I tend to read a lot of magazines, when I'm not trawling the net.
 I am not the traditional 'Essex Man', although I do say 'cheers' instead of 'thank you' and everyone is a 'mate'.
-I'm trying to change, as it would just not be the Kent thing to do!
+I'm trying to change, as it would just not be the Kentish thing to do!

 What am I like as a person?
 Best ask my wife, friends and family, all I can tell you is that I love art, but only for pleasure.
 I've run a marathon, but I'm not sporty.
 I've trekked, but I'm not the outdoors type.
 I like to learn new skills and keep my mind active.
 I am a dog person, but I attract all the local cats.
 I'll try anything once, apart from drugs, and I love food.
 I've learnt a little T'ai Chi and have mastered the art of baking white chocolate and banana muffins to perfection.
 Of late I've also gotten into geocaching.
 I want to make the most of every day and be as productive as possible.